JohnMrziglod/spareice/README.md

 # spareice
-Scripts used for train and retrieve SPARE-ICE
+Scripts used to train and retrieve SPARE-ICE